Inspect are the building inspection specialists.

 Call us today.

-What is a rental inspection and why should I get one?
+What is Inspect Safe Rental Inspections and why should I get one?

-A rental inspection carried out by a licensed builder for the landlord or property manager is to assess if a property meets current legislation with the safety and compliance prior to or post rental.
+An Inspect Safe rental inspection service is carried out by a licensed builder for the landlord or property manager is to assess if a property meets current legislation with the safety and compliance prior to or post rental.

 New changes to the Rental Tenancies Act